 3. Install Pipe Insulation Products

 Protect your exposed water pipes by installing insulation products.
 They supply heat to your pipes and keep them warm in freezing temperatures.
 There are many options to choose from such as a pipe sleeve, foam, rubber, or fiberglass insulation, heating tape, and heating cable.

 It’s best to install these products before winter so that your house and pipes are well-protected.
 Place them in specific pipe sections where you know there is a higher risk of freezing.
 If you’re caught in a pinch, there are temporary solutions such as wrapping newspaper around pipes and placing a tarp over your exposed pipes.

 Even if you keep your doors and windows closed, cracks and holes in your home will still let cold air in.
 This can make your pipes colder and more prone to freezing.
 In some cases, the cracks might even be found where water pipes enter your home.
 To keep pipes from freezing, seal all the cracks and holes in your house’s foundation.
 You can use caulk or spray foam insulation.

 5. Open Cabinet Doors

 Water pipes are often located inside the kitchen and bathroom cabinets.
 If you are expecting freezing temperatures, open the cabinet doors.
 The heat from your house will be able to circulate and reach your pipes.
 This will keep your pipes warm and lessen the risk of frozen pipes.

 6. Let Your Faucets Drip

 Let faucets in your home drip during extremely cold weather.
-Having running water — even just trickle — can help keep your pipes warm.
+Having running water — even just a trickle — can help keep your pipes warm.
 Freezing temperatures cause pressure to build up inside water pipes, causing them to burst.
 Dripping water relieves this pressure and helps keep pipes from freezing.
 Make sure to drip both hot and cold water.
-If you have single faucets, open it to warm.
+If you have single faucets, open them to warm.